kuzzleio/documentation/src/sdk-reference/js/6/auth/get-my-credentials/index.md

 # getMyCredentials

-Returns credential information for the currently logged in user.
+Returns credentials information for the currently logged in user.

 The data returned will depend on the specified authentication `<strategy>`, and they should not include any sensitive information.